jocap/typst-x-bar/lib.typ

     }
   }

-  let updatechildren(children, dx, dy) = {
+  // At each extension of the tree, the positions in the `children' value are updated to account for the horizontal and vertical extension of the tree. let updatechildren(children, dx, dy) = {
     children.map(c => (c.at(0), (c.at(1).at(0)+dx, c.at(1).at(1)+dy)))
   }

-  let node(label, ..term) = {
+  // Place `label' above `term'.
+If `term' is content returned by `node' or `branch', then position it correctly according to the attached metadata. let node(label, ..term) = {
     let max(a, b) = if a > b { a } else { b }